gsmarshall/gsmarshall.github.io/re_dorian/RE-Dorian-Report.md

 ### Acknowledgments

 Thanks to [Emma Clinton](https://emmaclinton.github.io/) for discovering and sharing the idea of studying Twitter activity related to tornado warnings.
-[Joseph Holler](https://github.com/josephholler) provided the methods and code necessary to conduct the analysis.
+[Joseph Holler](https://github.com/josephholler) provided the guidance and code necessary to conduct the analysis.

 ####  Report Template References & License